 In a food processor, blitz flour, sugar & butter until it resembles fine breadcrumbs.

 Add egg yolks, lemon zest & sufficient cold water to bring the dough together.
 Knead gently to form a smooth ball and then cover in cling film and refrigerate for 20mins.

 Meanwhile, add the lemon zest, orange blossom water, egg whites & sugar to the ground almonds.
 Mix until combined.

 Roll pastry out to a 2-3mm thickness on a lightly floured surface.
 Use a 7cm diameter round cutter to cut out 2 circles of pastry.

 Spread almond paste on one half and lay matching shapes on top, pressing the edges together.

+Repeat with remaining mixture.
 Bake for approximately 20 mins or until golden brown.